-The General Ministry Program is designed for the student who desires to draw closer in a personal relationship with Jesus Christ through a study of Scripture.
-Students in this program will gain broad understanding of the Bible: Its origin Its authority, and Hermeneutical principles.
-This program provides students with:1) A basic education for lay leadership in the local church, and 2) a practical application of theology through ministry opportunities.
-Elective courses in areas of interest allow the student to structure the program to enhance their learning experience in preparation for a more specialized ministry.
+The General Ministry Program is designed for learners who desire to develop a strong personal relationship with Jesus Christ through a study of Scripture and ministry service.
+Students in this program gain a broad understanding of the Bible and its authority combined with a study of contemporary ministry expression.
+This program provides a foundational education for service and leadership in the church combined with the practical application of theology through the study of ministry duties and opportunities.

-General Ministry Program Learning Outcomes
+General Ministry Program learning outcomes: